 On 18 June, Salah Krichen from 121 Collective gave a talk at Stanley Picker Gallery about their participation in The Origin.
 121 Collective are a young and innovational Design & Build collective based in South West London that practise in a range of scales and projects.
 The core of the collective includes Kingston University Master of Architecture graduates Pablo Feito Boirac, Salah Krichen & Madoka Ellis.
 Their ethos of a hands-on and collaborative approach to design has been established through a range of 1:1 architectural building experiences that include small-scale residential design & builds, installations, and community-led projects that aim to support eco-friendly awareness and a strong community spirit.

-The talk will take place within the large free-standing timber structure that occupies the Gallery space that 121 Collective designed and built in collaboration with Ben Judd, architecture students at KSA and a wider team of volunteers and collaborators.
+The talk took place within the large free-standing timber structure that occupies the Gallery space that 121 Collective designed and built in collaboration with Ben Judd, architecture students at KSA and a wider team of volunteers and collaborators.